Modified Adjusted Gross Income (MAGI) & Its Effect on Tax Credits

 Roth Individual Retirement Account (IRA) Eligibility

 Depending on your MAGI, you might or might not be eligible to establish a Roth Individual Retirement Account (IRA).
-In this case, your MAGI is your AGI with the following modifications:
+Your MAGI is your AGI with the following modifications for purposes of eligibility:

 - Less income from a Roth conversion